-Pricing Artwork
+A Guide to Pricing Your Artwork

 There are multiple ways to price your artwork for sale.
 Below we will show you two different ways.